-Rinjiro Shirata (1912-1993) was a 9th dan Aikikai shihan, and was awarded the 10th dan posthumously.
-He was born in Yamagata Prefecture, Japan, and from a family of Omote Kyo believers.
-His mother practiced Aiki Budo at a dojo of the Budo Senyokai in Manchuria.
+Rinjiro Shirata (1912-1993) was a 9th dan Aikikai shihan, and awarded 10th dan posthumously.
+He was born in Yamagata Prefecture, Japan, in a family of Omote Kyo believers.
+His mother practiced Aiki at the Budo Senyokai dojo in Manchuria.

 Rinjiro Shirata entered the Kobukan Dojo (hell dojo) of Morihei Ueshiba in 1933 as an uchideshi.
 He was well known for his modest character and exceptional physical strength, and became a top student.

-Training at the Kobukan was very severe and tough, but Rinjiro and the uchideshi thought it was full of joy.
-They would try techniques out on each other as hard as they could, but only after the general public session was finished and O'Sensei had left the training area.
+Training at the Kobukan was severe and tough, but Rinjiro and the uchideshi thought it was full of joy.
+They would try techniques on each other as hard as they could, after the general public session was finished and O-Sensei had left.

-This very intense way of practicing certainly helped the uchideshi make good progress.
+This very intense training certainly helped the uchideshi make good progress.

 He travelled to Osaka with O'Sensei as his assistant, where he stayed and continued to teach.
 About 1936, Kenkoku University in Manchuria decided to include aikido in its curriculum and O'Sensei was appointed as advisor.

-He recommended that Shirata become a professor there, but, the China Incident occurred and Shirata was called into the Japan Imperial Army, and spent the war years in Burma.
+He recommended that Shirata become a professor there, but, the China Incident occurred and he went in the Imperial Army, and spent the war years in Burma.

 Shirata resumed teaching Aikido around 1960 when he was in Yamagata, and in 1962, he received the 8th dan rank from Morihei Ueshiba.

-Rinjiro Shirata was a great support to the Aikikai and awarded 9th dan in 1972 by the 2nd Doshu Kisshomaru Ueshiba and is one of a handful of people to have achieved this level.
+Rinjiro Shirata was a great support to the Aikikai and awarded 9th dan in 1972 by Kisshomaru Ueshiba and one of a few people to have achieved this level.